AlanLuu/lox-go/README.md

         - Dividing a bigint by `0` or `0n` throws a runtime error
 - A new statement called `put` prints an expression without a newline character at the end
     - Syntax: `put <expression>;`
-    - Note: in REPL mode, there is an issue where printed expressions without a newline at the end are not printed at all
 - `break` and `continue` statements are supported in this implementation of Lox
 - For loops are implemented with their own AST node instead of being desugared into while loop nodes
     - This makes it easier to implement the `continue` statement inside for loops